dngfx/MagicBot/docs/help/config.md

 Configure the bot to use SASL to authenticate (usually used for `NickServ` identification)

-`EXTERNAL` usually mean client TLS certificate authentication; `USERPASS` is a BitBot-specific term that selects the strongest user/password algorithm.
+`EXTERNAL` usually mean client TLS certificate authentication; `USERPASS` is a MagicBot-specific term that selects the strongest user/password algorithm.

 > /msg &lt;bot> config server sasl userpass &lt;username>:&lt;password>